 Gun Violence in American Schools Has a Disproportionate Impact on Students of Color Everytown also analyzed racial disparities in gunfire on college and university campuses and found similar results.
 Not only are students of color, especially Black students, disproportionately impacted by gun violence on campus, but Historically Black College and Universities (HBCUs) experience a particularly high number of incidents compared to other high education institutions: 26 of the approximately 102 HBCUs nationwide experienced incidents of gunfire on school grounds between 2013 and 2018 and some campuses experienced multiple incidents.

 While perpetrators of mass shootings in schools have tended to be white, and the popular narrative around school shootings has focused on predominantly white schools, the larger context of gunfire on school grounds presents a very different picture.
 Among the 253 shooting incidents at K-12 schools where the racial demographic information of the student body was known, 64 percent occurred in majority-minority schools.Everytown gathered demographic information on the student population of each school included in the database for which data were available.
 A majority-minority school is defined as one in which one or more racial and/or ethnic minorities (relative to the U.S. population) comprise a majority of the student population.
 The burden of gun violence has a particularly outsized impact on Black students.
 Although Black students represent approximately 15 percent of the total K-12 school population in America,U.S. Department of Education, National Center for Education Statistics.
 Common Core of Data (CCD).
 “State nonfiscal survey of public elementary and secondary education," 1998-99 through 2015-16; National elementary and secondary enrollment by race/ethnicity projection model, 1972 through 2027.
 Everytown averaged the student population size, both total and Black student populations, for the years 2013 to 2018.
-February 2018. https://bit.ly/2MTkw3C. they constitute 24 percent of K-12 student victims of gunfire (those who were killed or injured on school grounds where the race of the victim was known).Everytown identified the race of 80 of the 148 student victims identified in the database.
-Of those, 17 were identified as Black, 48 as white, and 10 as Hispanic or Latino.
-The analysis includes both injuries and deaths in count of these victims.
+February 2018. https://bit.ly/2MTkw3C. they constitute 24 percent of K-12 student victims of gunfire (those who were killed or injured on school grounds where the race of the victim was known).Everytown identified the race of 95 of the 177 student victims identified in the database.
+Of those, 23 were identified as Black, 54 as white, 13 as Hispanic or Latino, 1 as Asian-Pacific Islander, and 4 as other.
+The analysis includes both injuries and deaths resulting from homicides, assaults, unintentional shootings, and suicides and incidents of self-harm where no one else was hurt, in the count of these victims.
 This suggests that creating safe and equitable schools in communities with high rates of gun violence can help address these broader trends.

 A COMPREHENSIVE PLAN FOR PREVENTING MASS SHOOTINGS AND OTHER GUN VIOLENCE IN OUR SCHOOLS